 - From the Create New Credential screen, provide the details for the following parameters and click Save:

-- Description: Refers to the reason for creating the credential set.
+- Description: Reason for creating the credential set.

 Select HTTP from the drop-down list.

-- Password: Refers to the password that you set for the credential set.
+- Password: Password that you set for the credential set.

-- Confirm Password: Refers to the same password that you provide in the Password field.
+- Confirm Password: Same password that you provide in the Password field.

-- Port: Refers to the port used to connect to the application.
+- Port: Port used to connect to the application.

 - Is Secure: Select the checkbox to enable.

-- Connection Time Out (ms): Refers to the time in milliseconds that occurs as a result of a script exceeding the maximum time-out value.
+- Connection Time Out (ms): Time in milliseconds that occurs as a result of a script exceeding the maximum time-out value.